 (e) a direction of the Minister regulating the use of places for the picking up and setting down of passengers be complied with.

-[Section 28 amended by No. 54 of 1985 s.
+[Section 28 amended: No. 54 of 1985 s.
 52.]

 29. Minister may attach conditions to licences

 (1) The Minister may, in his discretion, attach to any omnibus licence all or any of the following conditions, namely, a condition that —